fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

 <!--more-->

-## Goals {#goals}
+## Artifact {#artifact}

--   learn what is neural network from first principles
+build and train a neural network as binary classificator from scratch

--   learn what is backward propagation / gradient descent
+## Questions {#questions}

--   build and train a neural network as binary classificator from scratch
+-   what is neural network from first principles?
--   refine your Python and Jupyter skills
+-   what is backward propagation / gradient descent?
--   learn how PyTorch works under the hood
+-   how PyTorch works under the hood?
--   learn how to visualize data as graphs
+-   how to visualize data as graphs?

 ## Prerequisites {#prerequisites}